IN THIS GUIDE

 If you would like to follow your store's order activity with an RSS Reader, you can get your RSS Feed here.
 As orders come in, your reader will display them.

 Every Order Desk store has a store ID.
-If Prepend Original Store ID When Transferring Orders Into This Store is checked, any time orders are copied or moved from another Order Desk store to the store this store, they will have the original store ID prepended to the order number.
+If Prepend Original Store ID When Transferring Orders Into This Store is checked, any time orders are copied or moved from another Order Desk store to this store, they will have the original store ID prepended to the order number.
 This is especially useful for accounts that move a lot of orders between stores and need to know where they originated from quickly.
 It will also keep similar order numbers from colliding (2154-1000 and 6548-1000) both had an ID of 1000, but can both be stored in the new store without a problem.
 The new order number will look something this:

 The date format uses PHP date code.
 For more information and the date code reference, refer to this article.